ioBroker/ioBroker.iot/README.md

 `text2command` must be configured that the expected phrase will be parsed and the answer will be given back.

 ### `Javascript`
 There is a possibility to process the question directly with script.
-It is activated by default if no *text2command* instance is selected.
+It is activated by default if no `text2command` instance is selected.

 If `text2command` instance is defined, so this instance must provide the answer and the answer from *script* will be ignored.

 The adapter will provide the details in two states with different detail level
 * **smart.lastCommand** contains the received text including an info on type of query (intent).
 Example: "askDevice Status Rasenmäher"
 * **smart.lastCommandObj*** contains an JSON string that can be parsed to an object containing the following information
-  * **words** contains the received words in an array
+  * **words** contain the received words in an array
   * **intent** contains the type of query.
 Possible values currently are:
     * v1 Skill: "askDevice", "controlDevice", "actionStart", "actionEnd", "askWhen", "askWhere", "askWho"
     * v2 Skill: "queryIntent" when full said text was captured, "controlDevice" for fallback with only partial text